ziwikiwi/Project/README.txt

               -OR-
   Download meteor from the website: https://www.meteor.com/

+Downloading and installing Iron Router:
+  Type meteor add iron:router into your command shell.
+This will make meteor install iron router for you so you can go to different links.
 Running our prototype:
   Open up a command shell.
 Navigate to the folder you installed Meteor in and type meteor.
 Our app will launch in localhost:3000.
 Enjoy!